gdsbook/book/notebooks/02_geospatial_computational_environment.md

 languages, which require an additional non-interactive step where a program is converted into a binary file, which can then be run.
 With Python, one does not need to worry about this non-interactive compilation step.
-Instead, we can simply write code, run it, fix any issues directly, and re-run the code in a rapid iteration cycle.
+Instead, we can simply write code, run it, fix any issues directly, and rerun the code in a rapid iteration cycle.
 This makes Python a very productive tool for science, since you can prototype code quickly.

-#### Open Source Packages
+#### Open source packages

-The standard Python language includes some data structures (such as lists and dictionaries) and allows many basic mathematical operations (e.g. sums, differences, products).
+The standard Python language includes some data structures (such as lists and dictionaries) and allows many basic mathematical operations (e.g., sums, differences, products).
 For example, right out of the box, and without any further action needed, you can use Python as a calculator.
 For instance, three plus five is eight: